carolineleung04/Cybersecurity-Project/README.md

 Emma (1-6): Found a way to be able to add a root user or change the password of root by exploiting a weakness in that the password file is writeable.
 Made it so that virtual box had that weakness.

 Emma (1-7): Researched more about relative pathways

+Caroline (1-10): Researched more on SUID, commands that can be exploited through it.
+Worked on presentation/demo.